KankakeeCommunityCollege/recover-newsroom/_posts/2021-11-15-information-session-for-gsu-program.md

 [Event flier](/GSU-Bach-Health-Virtual-InformationSession-December2021.pdf){: target="_blank" rel="noopener"}

-Program students meet locally at Kankakee Community Colleg's North Extension Center, 450 N. Kinzie Ave. in Bradley.
+Program students meet locally at Kankakee Community College's North Extension Center, 450 N. Kinzie Ave. in Bradley.

 The information session will be Dec.
 1, 2021 from 6-7 p.m. via Webex.
 Professor Natalia Rekhter will host.
 She is the program director, and will be able to answer specific questions about the program.